UBC-MDS/pythcat/README.md

 **Arguments**

-- df, the input data frame (data.frame)
+- df, the input data frame (pandas.core.frame.DataFrame)
-- threshold, ratio of missing values to drop the row (numeric)

 Returns a dataframe after dropping the rows exceeded the threshold of missed values.